sai-lalith/Credit-Card-FPE/README.md

 card processing system using FF3-1 format preserving encryption scheme based on recent 2019 NIST standards in python.

+# Future work to be done

-Refer the Report for more techincal survey
+Refer the Report.pdf for more techincal survey

+We hope to make the ff3-1 an opensource library with more flexibilty and a code optimization